datanymizer/datanymizer/docs/config.md

 You can specify which tables you choose (whitelisting) or ignore (blacklisting) to dump.

-For now, you must use the full table names here (with schema).
+You must use the full table names here (with schema).

+You can use wildcards:

+* `?` matches exactly one occurrence of any character;
+* `*` matches arbitrary many (including zero) occurrences of any character.

 ### Examples